 Be careful, because not all backpacks will be able to give you good performance on this front.
 Look for a pack that comes with a good space capacity and a well-designed, secure strap system.

 The answer to whether or not your elk hunting backpack should be waterproof is honestly pretty obvious.
 In short: it should.
+Whether you're buying boots for upland hunting, or hunting backpacks, they should always be waterproof.

 The best elk backpacks will be fully waterproof, without a doubt.
 These will usually be made of high-quality nylon.
 This will not only keep your things dry but also provide sturdy carriage.